scipr-lab/libsnark/README.md

 - CMake build infrastructure
 - GMP for certain bit-integer arithmetic
 - libprocps for reporting memory usage
+- Fetched and compiled via Git submodules:
     - [libff](https://github.com/scipr-lab/libff) for finite fields and elliptic curves
     - [libfqfft](https://github.com/scipr-lab/libfqfft) for fast polynomial evaluation and interpolation in various finite domains
-- third-party libraries via git submodules (included)
+    - [Google Test](https://github.com/google/googletest) (GTest) for unit tests
+    - [ate-pairing](https://github.com/herumi/ate-pairing) for the BN128 elliptic curve
+    - [xbyak](https://github.com/herumi/xbyak) just-in-time assembler, for the BN128 elliptic curve
+    - [Subset of SUPERCOP](https://github.com/mbbarbosa/libsnark-supercop) for crypto primitives needed by ADSNARK

 So far we have tested these only on Linux, though we have been able to make the libsnark work, with some features disabled (such as memory profiling or GTest tests),